Reception children follow the Early Years Foundation Stage Curriculum.

 Years 1 to 6

-The National Curriculum is the basis for our school curriculum and we have introduced Cornerstones Curriculum to ensure all children are engaged in learning.
-Please see below for our curriculum maps showing the learning for each year group:
+The National Curriculum is the basis for our school curriculum and we have introduced knowledge organisers to ensure all children are engaged in learning.
+They also include information about the relevant topic that you can help your child to learn.
+Please see below for our knowledge organisers for each year group:

 Maths and English are mostly taught as discrete lessons.
 Please see below for our years overview of these subjects: